carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 {: .output}

 > ## Channel order
-> The channel guarantees that items are delivered in the same order as they have been sent - but - since the process is executed in a parallel manner, there is no guarantee that they are processed in the same order as they are received.
+> The channel guarantees that items are delivered in the same order as they have been sent,  but,  since the process is executed in a parallel manner, there is no guarantee that they are processed in the same order as they are received.
 {: .callout}

 ### Input files

-The `path` qualifier allows the handling of file values in the process execution context.
+The `path` qualifier allows the handling of file in the process execution context.
-This means that Nextflow will stage it in the process execution directory, and it can be access in the script by using the name specified in the input declaration.
+This means that Nextflow will stage it in the process execution directory, and it can be access in the script by using the name specified in the input declaration `path 'sample.fastq'`.

 ~~~
-reads = Channel.fromPath( 'data/ggal/*.fq' )
+reads = Channel.fromPath( 'data/yeast/reads/*.fq.gz' )

 process foo {
     echo true